Email Verification Cost Calculator & Price Matrix

 Is there a free tier?

 No. InboxPolicy has no free tier by design, because free tiers attract list-cleaning abuse that damages probe infrastructure.
 The $5 Starter pack (or the $0.01 x402 per-call price) functions as the trial.
-What is always free for customers: cache re-verification within 72 hours, malformed-email rejection, and idempotent retries.
+Two result types can cost 0 credits: eligible cache hits for the same normalized address and strictness within 72 hours when force_refresh is false, and malformed-email rejection.

 How accurate is InboxPolicy vs MillionVerifier / ZeroBounce?

 InboxPolicy's prior engine showed roughly 90% typical valid-verdict agreement with MillionVerifier across more than 2 million verifications, though it varies by vertical and can drop to around 60%.
 This is a directional signal, not a formal recent benchmark or a direct comparison to ZeroBounce.
-Unknown and catch-all results always map to review, never guessed as safe.
+Unknown results map to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness; neither is silently marked safe.

 How are catch-all and unknown mailboxes handled?

 A catch-all domain accepts mail for any address, so SMTP can't confirm the specific mailbox.
 InboxPolicy tags that evidence with catch_all and returns action review by default (or send_with_caution under an aggressive policy), never send.
-Unknown results — greylisting, a protective gateway, or catch-all — are a first-class state mapped to review, not over-promoted to safe.
+Unknown results map to review.
+Temporary unavailability such as greylisting maps to retry_later.
+Catch-all is a separate signal that maps to review by default or send_with_caution under aggressive strictness; none is silently promoted to send.

 Which payment methods are supported?